-For enhanced LWR sites, introduced in Winter '23 (API version 56.0), DigitalExperienceBundle and DigitalExperienceConfig combine to provide text-based representations of your site elements and settings, but reimagined in a more content-focused structure.
-You can retrieve editable site metadata, and quickly create, update, publish, and deploy sites programmatically.
-You can also partially deploy enhanced LWR sites.

-For non-enhanced LWR sites, ExperienceBundle provides text-based representations of the site's settings, pages, and components.
-You can retrieve editable site metadata, and quickly create, update, publish, and partially deploy sites programmatically.

-For Aura sites, you can choose to use either ExperienceBundle or SiteDotCom but we recommend using ExperienceBundle.
+- For enhanced LWR sites, introduced in Winter '23 (API version 56.0), DigitalExperienceBundle and DigitalExperienceConfig combine to provide text-based representations of your site elements and settings.
+You can retrieve editable site metadata and quickly create, update, publish, and deploy sites programmatically.
+You can also partially deploy enhanced LWR sites. - For non-enhanced LWR sites, ExperienceBundle provides text-based representations of the site's settings, pages, and components.
+You can retrieve editable site metadata and quickly create, update, publish, and deploy sites programmatically. - For Aura sites, you can choose to use either ExperienceBundle or SiteDotCom, but we recommend using ExperienceBundle.
 Before Summer '19 (API version 45.0 and earlier), the Network, CustomSite, and SiteDotCom metadata types combined to define an Aura site.
 However, retrieving the SiteDotCom type produces a binary .site file that isn't human readable.
-See ExperienceBundle for Experience Builder Sites.

-For Visualforce sites, Network represents the site.
+See ExperienceBundle for Experience Builder Sites. - For Visualforce sites, SiteDotCom represents the site.